 The students’ year group(s) will be taken into account when awarding marks.

-Up to 4 finalists will be invited to attend the Young Innovators Challenge presentation evening at Loughborough College on 14 June 2019, where their posters and presentation materials will be displayed, and the winner will be announced.
+Up to 4 finalists will be invited to attend the Young Innovators Challenge presentation evening at Charnwood Campus on 19 June 2020, where their posters and presentation materials will be displayed, and the winner will be announced.

 £750 of scientific laboratory equipment for school use plus a £50 gift voucher for the winning individual or team member.
 All finalists and their schools will receive a framed certificate.